Trip Details at-a-Glance

 Click here for a full bio and list of all upcoming trips

 A Chicago native, Mike earned both his B.S. in biology and an M.S. degree in ecology, ethology, and evolution at the University of Illinois.
-Since then he has spent 10 years conducting research around the Pacific Rim, where he lived in the highlands of New Guinea, ...
+Since then he has spent 10 years conducting research around the Pacific Rim, where he lived in the highlands of New Guinea, logged hundreds of hours beneath ...

 Click here for a full bio and list of all upcoming trips